Joshna7/HelloWorld/README.md

 ## CI/CD Steps

-We can use git Actions to perform the CI/CD steps.
+We can use Git Actions to perform the CI/CD steps.
 Here is the example below

 ```